21 winning email marketing strategies for small businesses

 “Everyone loves emojis”

 3. Call to Action Avoid words like submit, download and buy now.
 Instead, provide a reason to click.
 Instead of a text or a picture link use a button as these are clicked more (same goes for websites).
-You can personalise this too with most email providers I use Mailchimp which is free unless you want to use all the features.
+You can personalise this too with most email providers.
+I use Mailchimp which is free for up to 2000 contacts but some features are chargeable.
 Use just one call to action and this should be what you want the reader to do before anything else.

 Here is a personalised button